thiha95/R_Tutorials/README.md

 # R_Tutorials

-### This repository contains data and notebook for R tutorials.
+### This repository contains data and notebooks for R tutorials.

 #### Data